Refer Your Patient To The Emily Program With Confidence

 Two or more "yes" answers strongly indicate the presence of disordered eating.
 (Adapted from SCOFF Questionnaire by Morgan, Reid & Lacy-BMJ, 1999.)

 To stay informed of your patient's progress throughout their eating disorder treatment, ask them to complete a Release of Information form so we have permission share health information with you.

 If an eating disorder and/or related issues are diagnosed, we will work with you and your patient to develop a personalized treatment and recovery plan.
 We treat the whole person with a wide range of comprehensive, personalized treatment using diverse modalities.

-We invite clients and their families to become acquainted with our caring staff and experience our warm and welcoming settings for 24/7 residential or partial plus lodging, or outpatient programs.
+We invite clients, families, and providers to become acquainted with our caring staff and experience our warm and welcoming settings for 24/7 residential or partial plus lodging, or outpatient programs.
 Learn more.

 The Emily Program offers engaging presentations for any professional to recognize the warning signs and intervene effectively to get help for your client or patient.
 Learn more.

 Sign Up to Receive Our Newsletter